gateio/gateapi-csharp/docs/AccountApi.md

 # **ListSTPGroupsUsers**
 > List&lt;StpGroupUser&gt; ListSTPGroupsUsers (long stpId)

-List users of the STP group
+List users of the STP group.

-Only the main account that created this STP group can query the account
+Only the main account that created this STP group can query the account.

 ### Example
 ```csharp